Advertising

 Rafael Shinzo

-The anime " Frieren " (Frieren: Beyond Journey's End) concluded its first season in masterful fashion, with fans never failing to pay tribute to its characters.
-With this, AnimeNew showcases the extremely realistic character Frieren, generated with Artificial Intelligence (AI).
+The anime " Frieren " (Frieren: Beyond the End of the Journey) concluded its first season masterfully, and fans never stopped paying homage to its characters.
+AnimeNews presents an extremely realistic version of the character Frieren, generated using Artificial Intelligence (AI).

 AI shows what Frieren would look like in real life